 PAL will insure works of art against damages incurred while on display at the PAL gallery.
 Neither IEA nor PAL will be responsible for loss or damage to any work of art during shipping.

 DELIVERY OF ACCEPTED WORK

 Artwork must have an ID tag attached to the back, upper right-hand corner of the artwork.
 You will be able to print this ID tag through artCall.org.

-Honorary recognitions will be based on accepted physical artwork delivered to Mulranny Arts.
-The juror and IEA reserve the right to reconsider delivered artwork if it is different from the submitted image.
+Honorary recognitions will be based on accepted physical artwork delivered to Pacific Art League.
+The juror, IEA, and PAL reserve the right to reconsider delivered artwork if it is different from the submitted image.
 These works may or may not be included in the exhibition at the discretion of the committee.